 - Locating the property by the emergency services

 - Selling a property

 You will not be able to apply for service connections by Utilities Companies to a new property, or conversion, until you have received statutory notification of the address from the Street Naming and Numbering department.
-All new addresses are allocated in line with our Street Naming and Numbering Policy and British Standard 7666.
+We allocate all new addresses in line with our Street Naming and Numbering Policy and British Standard 7666.